natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     Installing pip...............done.
     (pyneng)$

-The name of the virtual environment is shown in brackets before the standard invitation.
+The name of virtual environment is shown in brackets before standard invitation.
 That means you’re inside it.
-Virtualenvwrapper uses Tab to autocomplete name of the virtual environment.
+Virtualenvwrapper uses Tab to autocomplete name of virtual environment.
 This is particularly useful when there are many virtual environments.
-Now the “pyneng” directory was created in the directory specified in the environment variable WORKON_HOME:
+Now “pyneng” directory was created in directory specified in environment variable WORKON_HOME:

 ::